Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 | 2022     | 8.3                   | 84.0                      |
 | 2023     | 16.7                  | 69.2                      |

 From this table it can be seen that transfusion ratios improve significantly from 2019 onwards.
 This was to be expected following an update to the transfusion protocol in 2019 which aimed specifically to improve the ratio.
-Overall, the ratio disparity has decreased by 23.6% from 2017.
+Overall, the ratio disparity has decreased by 23.6% from 2017 in absolute terms, with a relative reduction of 41.4%.

-##Objective 4
+## Objective 4
 Given that there is substantial clinical evidence to support the use of a 1:1:1 transfusion ratio, the research hypothesis is that increased disparity between administered and optimal ratios will be negatively correlated with 30 day survival rates.
 To assess this, linear regression analysis was performed

 ```python